 Brightwood real estate guide & listings for sale

-It is a short walk to get to both primary and secondary schools from most houses for sale in this neighbourhood.
-In contrast, parents may consider it difficult for their children to reach daycares as a pedestrian.
-When it comes to eating, it is convenient to access the closest grocery store by walking from any home in Brightwood.
-In addition, a restaurant is usually just around the corner.
-It is also convenient to get to a number of clothing stores on foot.
+It is a short walk to get to both primary and secondary schools from most homes for sale in Brightwood.
+However, parents and their kids may find it challenging to reach daycares as a pedestrian.
+With regards to food, it is convenient to get to the nearest grocery store by walking from any location in Brightwood.
+In addition, those who like to dine in restaurants will have a good number of choices.
+Residents have access to a good number of clothing stores within walking distance.